KentStateWeb/rwd/_assignments/html.md

 ***(Client note - this is hard to read.
 Can we number these in steps?
 Also, make the words registration website one of those interactive things that takes you to a website when clicked.)***

 (1) Visit the Registration website http://mediaethics.jmc.kent.edu/registration.php (2) Select Student or Media Professional/Educator based on your role.
-(3) Complete the regsitration form and payment process.
+(3) Complete the registration form and payment process.
 (4) You'll receive a ticket via email.
 Bring this with you to the conference.

 Contact Us